monarch-initiative/gpsea/docs/user-guide/stats.rst

 >>> len(phenopackets)
 19

-We loaded 19 phenopackets.

-Now, we need to prepare the phenopackets for using with GPSEA.
-We will need HPO (version `v2024-07-01`)
+and load HPO (version `v2024-07-01`)

 >>> import hpotk
 >>> store = hpotk.configure_ontology_store()
 >>> hpo = store.load_minimal_hpo(release='v2024-07-01')

-to create cohort creator
+to create a :class:`~gpsea.preprocessing.CohortCreator`

 >>> from gpsea.preprocessing import configure_caching_cohort_creator
 >>> cohort_creator = configure_caching_cohort_creator(hpo)

 which we will use to preprocess the cohort

 >>> from gpsea.preprocessing import load_phenopackets
 >>> cohort, _ = load_phenopackets(phenopackets, cohort_creator)  # doctest: +ELLIPSIS, +NORMALIZE_WHITESPACE
 Patients Created: ...

+resulting in a cohort consisting of 19 individuals

 >>> len(cohort)
 19

+Configure analysis
+^^^^^^^^^^^^^^^^^^

-Now we can set up the phenotype and genotype predicates.
-Jordan et al tests ...
+Now we can set up the analysis of genotype and phenotype.

-.. todo: improve the text
+We will perform the analysis using the *RERE* transcript selected as the "main" biologically relevant by the `MANE` consortium.

->>> rere_mane_tx_id = 'NM_001042681.2'
+>>> tx_id = 'NM_001042681.2'

+**Genotype predicate**

+*Jordan et al.* compare phenotype of individuals harboring point mutations with the individuals carrying loss of function mutations.
-Now let's create a predicate for testing if the variant is a point mutation or a loss of function mutation.
+Let's create a predicate for testing if the variant is a point mutation or a loss of function mutation.

-The point mutation predicate is defined as ...
-TODO: improve!
+In this example, the point mutation is a mutation that meets the following conditions:

+* predicted to lead to a missense variant on the `MANE` transcript
+* the :ref:`length-of-the-reference-allele` is equal to `1`
+* the :ref:`change-length-of-an-allele` is equal to `0`

 >>> from gpsea.model import VariantEffect
 >>> from gpsea.analysis.predicate.genotype import VariantPredicates